mi6/ic-ui-kit/CONTRIBUTING.md

 You can help us speed up the development of our Design System by contributing new components and patterns, making improvements to existing ones or raising bugs.

+> [!NOTE]
-Before getting started, please check our [Github issues](https://github.com/mi6/ic-ui-kit/issues) page to check whether a similar bug or suggestion already exists.
-If not, create a ticket with as much information as possible.
+> Before getting started, please check our [Github issues](https://github.com/mi6/ic-ui-kit/issues) page to check whether a similar bug or suggestion already exists.
+If not, create a ticket with as much > information as possible.
 The working group will triage your ticket and get back to you.
 The working group meet on a fortnightly basis to review new tickets, but important bugs will be reviewed sooner.

 ### Contributing code